16 Actionable Metrics for Measuring Customer Success in SaaS

 3. Customer Acquisition Cost (CAC)

 Your CAC refers to the cost of acquiring a new customer.
-This metric typically includes expenses such as research, marketing, and advertising costs.
+This metric typically includes expenses such as research, marketing, even SaaS user onboarding, and advertising costs.
 It can also consist of the salaries of your sales and marketing employees.

 To calculate your CAC, you must divide the total number of sales and marketing costs of your SaaS product by the number of new customers acquired over a certain period.